 SITS TK - Secure Thin Client

 SITS TK is a security software designed for use together with SITS Terminal Server (SITS TS) and SITS Application Server (SITS AS).
-SITS TK is installed on the PC clients that should have a sceure access to the organisations Terminal Servers and Application Servers.
+SITS TK is installed on the PC clients which should have a secure access to the organizations Terminal Servers and Application Servers.
 A standard PC client can be used with SITS TK, but in practice, a PC with tempered resistant hardware is usually used.

 SITS TK is used to secure user login with strong authentication as well as to encrypt all the communication to/from SITS TS and SITS AS.